Homemade Turkey Noodle Soup Recipe

 - Sauté onions + garlic until translucent, about 5 minutes.
 Add celery + carrots.
 Sauté for an additional 5 minutes.

 - Add remaining ingredients to the pan except for noodles.
-Bring to a boil, then reduce to medium heat and cover.
-Simmer for 20 minutes, stirring occasionally.
+Cover the pot and simmer for 20 minutes, stirring occasionally.

 Instant Pot Instructions: